Who we are

-By bringing together expertise from across the University and various disciplines including, but not limited to, economics, political science, international relations, sociology, development studies, philosophy and law, the School seeks to unite policy makers, industry leaders and citizens through ideas that are both actionable and that provide lasting solutions.
+By bringing together expertise from various disciplines across the University including economics, political science, international relations, sociology, development studies, philosophy and law, the School seeks to unite policy makers, industry leaders and citizens through ideas that are both actionable and that provide lasting solutions.

 The Melbourne School of Government creates a unique opportunity to more effectively exploit our teaching and research strengths in the economics and business aspects of public policy.
 By collaborating we can begin to explore interdisciplinary solutions to pressing multi-dimensional public policy problems in areas like ageing and health, food security, resources taxation, population growth and urban planning.

 Professor Mark Considine - Provost and Former Dean, Faculty of Arts

 This new international institution creates a unique place for innovative research and practice informed by the best that disciplines like law, economics, political science and philosophy have to offer.
 Our vision for the School is for it to be engaged in the places and programs where the contemporary public sector is being challenged to answer the big questions of the new century.
 Our focus on partnerships with key organisations and individuals will enable our students, researchers and industry affiliates to help shape the School’s agenda.

 Professor Carolyn Evans - Deputy Vice-Chancellor (Graduate), Deputy Provost and Former Dean, Melbourne Law School

 Melbourne Law School has actively contributed to public policy debate since its inception and our graduates have held the highest offices in law, politics and the public service.
 We look forward to working with our partner faculties on interdisciplinary approaches to providing outstanding teaching and research on issues of critical importance to public policy for Australia and for our region.